Chloë Smith, GiGL Data Officer

 To our surprise, considering that records of birds and plants normally dominate recording output, 60% of the photographs received so far are of invertebrates.
 Moths, butterflies, flies, wasps, bees, spiders, beetles, bugs, dragonflies and damselflies all make an appearance.
 These include many beautiful close-up portraits of invertebrates from Warwick Gardens taken by Penny Frith.
 My personal favourite is the characterful acorn weevil striding along with an air of determination.
 The most photographed species has been the jersey tiger moth, with four different recorders snapping this striking creature in their gardens.

 Images and information on parks and green spaces are equally useful.
-If you would like to tell us about your local space and have photographs to share please use this form.
+If you would like to tell us about your local space and have photographs to share please contact us.

 Many species recorders wonder if a photograph might help them identify a mystery creature.
 Photographs can help verify identity for a few species but not for many.
 GiGL don’t routinely use photographs for verification for this reason and we don’t have the capacity or taxonomic expertise to investigate individual images.
 In cases where you’re unsure of species identity we recommend contacting a local recording group to discuss your sighting with an expert.